|

 your story by "seeing" the emergence of the characters in a pattern.

-movies long enough, you'll see certain typical patterns of characters
+study movies long enough, you'll see certain typical patterns

 As a storytelling